Quick Look

 Summary

 What can round mint candies and coins teach us about engineering?
-More than you might think, particularly when it comes to dependent and independent variables!
-In this activity, students design, build and test model race cars made from simple materials (lifesaver-shaped candies, plastic drinking straws, Popsicle sticks, index cards, tape).
-Students work within a budget to explore tradeoffs of various design constraints and practice the steps of the engineering design process by brainstorming, planning, building, testing, and improving their "mint-mobiles."
-Then, students explore variables and predict their performance of their mint-mobiles by changing the mass of their cars.
+More than you might think, particularly when it comes to understanding and testing dependent and independent variables!
+In this activity, students design, build, and test model race cars using simple materials, including lifesaver-shaped candies, plastic drinking straws, Popsicle sticks, index cards, and tape.
+Working within a budget, students explore trade-offs among performance, safety, materials, and cost, applying the engineering design process by brainstorming, planning, building, testing, and improving their "mint-mobiles."
+Students then investigate how changes in the mass of their mint-mobiles affect performance.
+By systematically varying mass and measuring resulting distances traveled, students gain hands-on experience with independent and dependent variables, control conditions, and the iterative nature of engineering design.
+This activity encourages students to apply principles of physics, such as Newton’s laws and energy transfer, while making evidence-based predictions and optimizations to improve their designs.Engineering Connection

 When developing a new product or device, engineers go through many iterations of the engineering design process.
 First, they imagine lots of ideas and share them with their teammates.
 The team then decides on one best design and plans its final materials, specifications, functionality and aesthetics.
 Before building a full-scale prototype, they create a small model on which they perform many tests.
 This process often involves balancing tradeoffs between optimized performance, safety, and cost.
 Once a model has been perfected, they build at full scale.